 The fiscal 2011 annual financial information filed by the Commonwealth on March 26, 2012 and the fiscal 2012 annual financial information filed by the Commonwealth on March 26, 2013 pursuant to its continuing disclosure undertakings related to its general obligation bond program contained incorrect information about the amount of outstanding direct debt subject to the statutory debt limit and, in the case of the fiscal 2012 filing, about the amount of the limit.
-Amended filings for fiscal 2011 and for fiscal 2012 have been posted with EMMA.
+Amended filings for fiscal 2011 and for fiscal 2012 have been posted with EMMA, and a corrected table is included in the Commonwealth's Information Statement dated November 7, 2014 (the "Information Statement").
+See "Long-Term Liabilities - General Authority to Borrow; Statutory Limit on Direct Debt."